TFSThiagoBR98/AnimeThemes/README.md

 * Clone the repository
 * Create/edit the `.env` file, providing database and S3 storage credentials
+    * If you not have a S3 Storage comment in that in `config\filesystem.php`
 * Run `composer install` to download application packages
 * Run `npm install` to download JavaScript packages
 * Run `npm run dev` to install vendor JavaScript